Doctor being investigated for giving abortion to 10-year-old rape victim, lawyer says

 On 30 June, Dr Bernard said that the 10-year-old travelled across state lines to receive the procedure and she promptly alerted the appropriate state agencies.

-In an interview with The Independent earlier this month, the Indiana doctor relayed her concerns that terrifying stories such as the 10-year-old girl she treated are not, and will not remain, anomalies in a post-Roe America.
+In an interview with The Indianapolis Star earlier this month, the Indiana doctor relayed her concerns that terrifying stories such as the 10-year-old girl she treated are not, and will not remain, anomalies in a post-Roe America.

 “This is, unfortunately, the real-life consequences of the abortion ban,” she said.
 “All states have people who are pregnant who need abortion care, in the most extreme circumstances and in the most common circumstances, and everyone deserves to have access to comprehensive reproductive healthcare in a state in which they live.”